 Julie’s involvement with the RSC started whilst at University.
 After graduation, she became MRSC CChem and by 2001 FRSC.
 She has been a committee member for the Sheffield and District local section for many years holding various positions both locally and nationally; she is currently Chair.
 Julie spent 6 years on the RSC National schools and colleges committee and 5 years on the NERED committee where she was involved in putting on national and regional meetings for teachers.

 After being on the Curriculum and Assessment Group for a number of years, Julie was concerned that there was no place for chemistry teachers nationally to network.
 Working with the RSC and the group committee, as Chair, Julie started the Secondary and Further Education Group (SaFE) which was launched in 2015.
 Currently having three successful National Conferences in Sheffield and Birmingham, this group aims to do more to support teachers.

 Mr Peter Calder MRSC

-Now retired I was a Chemistry teacher for over 40 years.
-I studied Chemistry at Bangor University before working overseas.
-For the first 6 years I worked overseas in Uganda, Tanzania and Lesotho finishing off with 12 years in Papua New Guinea as a teacher, headmaster and curriculum advisor.
-Back in the UK I worked at Leek High School and Newcastle Under Lyme school.
-I was a professional mentor for Keele (Science and Psychology) and for MMU (Science).
-Whilst at Leek we ran a very successful Millennium Group with Staffordshire WI running 2 science conferences for 3 years.
+Peter, now retired, was a Chemistry teacher for over 40 years.
+He studied Chemistry at Bangor University before working overseas.
+For the first six years he worked overseas in Uganda, Tanzania, and Lesotho finishing off with twelve years in Papua New Guinea as a teacher, headmaster and curriculum advisor.
+Back in the UK, he worked at Leek High School and Newcastle Under Lyme school.
+He was a professional mentor for Keele (Science and Psychology) and for MMU (Science).
+Whilst at Leek he ran a very successful Millennium Group with Staffordshire WI running two science conferences for three years.